 Combine the flour, soda and spices, (except for the crystallized ginger-sugar mixture), together in a bowl.
 Add the flour mixture to the butter mixture, and stir until well blended.
 Divide the dough in half, wrap and freeze for 30 minutes.

 While the dough is freezing, preheat the oven to 350F.
 Prepare 3 sheet trays with parchment paper.
-Remove the dough from the freezer and create about 24 (1 inch balls) Roll the balls in the crystallized ginger mixture and flatten the cookies with a glass to ½ inch.
+Remove the dough from the freezer and create about 24 (1 inch balls) Roll the balls in the crystallized ginger mixture and flatten the cookies with a glass or fork to about ½ inch.
 Bake for about 10 – 12 minutes or until lightly browned.
 Cool completely on wire racks.

 Why these cookies are better-for-you: